-(k) Edumbe WTP Supply System
+(a) Edumbe WTP Supply System

-The 2018 potable water demand for the supply area was 2.7 $\,\text{M}\ell$ /day and the abstraction was 3 $\,\text{M}\ell$ /day.
-The current registered water use for the town of Paulpietersburg and Edumbe Township is 0.87 $\,\text{M}\ell$ /day and insufficient to meet the current raw water abstraction requirements for the Edumbe WTP although the Edumbe Dam has a firm yield to sustain the current demand.
-The total storage capacity of the Edumbe WTP Supply System is 5 $\,\text{M}\ell$ . which amounts to an average 46 hour storage capacity, but in summer months this reduces to a 30 hour storage capacity.
+The 2018 potable water demand for the supply area was 2.7 $M\ell$ /day and the abstraction was 3 $M\ell$ /day.
+The current registered water use for the town of Paulpietersburg and Edumbe Township is 0.87 $M\ell$ /day and insufficient to meet the current raw water abstraction requirements for the Edumbe WTP although the Edumbe Dam has a firm yield to sustain the current demand.
+The total storage capacity of the Edumbe WTP Supply System is 5 $M\ell$ . which amounts to an average 46 hour storage capacity, but in summer months this reduces to a 30 hour storage capacity.